Timeline in the case of 12-year-old Archie Battersbee

 – July 11

 High Court judge Mr Justice Hayden hears evidence from doctors that continuing to treat Archie will only “delay the inevitable”.
-But the boy’s mother says her son is a “natural born fighter” and urges care to continue.
+But the boy’s mother says her son is a “natural-born fighter” and urges doctors to continue care.

 – July 15

-Mr Justice Hayden rules in favour of the hospital trust, saying medical evidence was “compelling and unanimous”, and painted a “bleak” picture.
+Mr Justice Hayden rules in favour of the hospital trust, saying the medical evidence is “compelling and unanimous” and paints a “bleak” picture.
 He adds: “There can be no hope at all of recovery.”
 Archie’s parents say they will ask Court of Appeal judges to overturn Mr Justice Hayden’s decision.

 – July 21-22

-Sir Andrew McFarlane, the president of the Family Division of the High Court and the most senior family court judge in England and Wales, Lady Justice King and Lord Justice Peter Jackson are told that medical evidence showed that Archie was in a “comatose state” during a two-day hearing.
+Sir Andrew McFarlane, president of the Family Division of the High Court and the most senior family court judge in England and Wales, Lady Justice King and Lord Justice Peter Jackson are told during a two-day hearing that medical evidence shows Archie is in a “comatose state”.

 – July 25